KCell¶

 Your straights wg1/wg2/wg3 are instances to other straight cells.

-, where you can create a new port or use an instance an existing port from the underlying instance.
+If you want to add ports to the new cell c you can use add_port, where you can create a new port or use an instance an existing port from the underlying instance.

-You can access the ports of a Cell or Instance
+You can access the ports of a cell or instance

 wg2.ports